Rolling Boxcar Updates From Battle Mountain – August 4, 2019

-Dave Ciocchi is part of the team from Rolling Boxcar that is disassembling C-119G N5261R at Battle Mountain, Nevada.
-I previously reported on the project on April 22 and June 15 and since then Dave has been providing regular updates.
+Dave Ciocchi and John Will are part of the team from Rolling Boxcar that is disassembling C-119G N5261R at Battle Mountain, Nevada.
+I previously reported on the project on April 22 and June 15 and since then Dave and John have been providing regular updates.
+The team successfully disassembled the aircraft and towed it 400 miles from Battle Mountain to McArthur, California on Friday August 2.
+Congratuations to all involved for a job well done!

 July 16 – Big news today!
 Scott brought his heavy service truck crane to our site and by 10:45am both outer wing panels were safe on the ground resting on tires.
 Major alteration of appearance.